16parmindersingh/MIS-Analytics-Portfolio/E-Commerse-Sales-Analysis/README.md

 ### 3. Dashboard Development
 - Created DAX measures (e.g., Total Amount, Sum of Profit by State) and applied filters for dynamic exploration.
 - Designed an interactive dashboard with visualizations like bar charts, pie charts, and maps, captured in `Dashboard.PNG`.
+Note: Orange and red colors in charts (except Profit-Loss by Month) are used for aesthetic purposes and do not indicate losses.

 ### 4. Insights Generation
 - Extracted trends such as top states, customer performance, and payment mode preferences.